omkar1143-eng/AI-Internship-Domain-Recommendation-Engine-for-Micro-IT/README.md

-# AI Internship Domain Recommendation Engine
+# AI Internship Domain Recommendation Engine for Micro IT

 ## Overview
 This AI-based system recommends the best-fit internship domains to students by analyzing their resumes, skills, interests, and past experiences.
 It uses a simple content-based filtering approach to match user input with predefined domain profiles.